 | Katie Britt | 9.7% | Politician |

-5. Amazon (AMZN) — held by 6 wallets
+5. Amazon (AMZN), held by 6 wallets

 Held by Bill Ackman (26.2%), Nancy Pelosi (12.6%), James Comer (10.1%), Katie Britt (8.9%), Cleo Fields (8.0%), and David J. Taylor (7.8%).
 The only stock in the top 5 where a hedge fund manager has the largest position.

-6. Visa (V) — held by 6 wallets
+6. Visa (V), held by 6 wallets

 Held by Chris Hohn (18.9%), Chuck Akre (13.0%), David J. Taylor (12.9%), Katie Britt (9.8%), Dan Meuser (9.8%), and Buffett (1.2%).
 Interesting cross-category consensus on a payment infrastructure play.

-What the consensus tells us
+What the smart money consensus tells us

 Three patterns emerge from this data:

 1. Big tech dominance.
 The top 4 consensus picks are all mega-cap tech (GOOG, MSFT, AAPL, NVDA).
-Smart money — both institutional and political — is heavily concentrated in the same handful of names.
+Smart money, both institutional and political, is heavily concentrated in the same handful of names.

-2. Politicians vs hedge funds diverge on NVDA.
+2. Politicians and hedge funds diverge on NVDA.
 NVIDIA is held by 7 politicians but zero hedge fund managers in our database.
 The AI chipmaker has become a political portfolio staple while institutional investors have been more cautious (or have exposure through different instruments not captured in 13F filings).

 3. Buffett is the contrarian.
 While most smart money is loading up on tech, Buffett has been selling Apple aggressively and holds more Coca-Cola (15.9%) and Chevron (13.3%) than any tech name.
 His portfolio overlaps with the consensus on AAPL (9.6%) and GOOGL (2.8%), but the weights are much smaller.